-Create an implementation plan The project team will incorporate the information gathered to date into a project Implementation Plan.
-The plan should include some form of schedule, with actions and milestones, and a monitoring plan.
-Implement the project The implementation plan can now be put into action.
+Create an The project team will incorporate the information gathered to date into a project implementation Implementation Plan.
+The plan should include some form of schedule, with actions and plan milestones, and a monitoring plan.
+Implement the project the The implementation plan can now be put into action.
 Execute the plan, adhering to its terms and schedule as much as possible.
 Monitor progress The implementation plan will include a monitoring schedule that will measure program progress by comparing ongoing results with baseline data and targets.
 Measure indicators in accordance with the schedule defined in the implementation plan.
 Summarize and report measured progress as defined in the implementation plan.
-Adaptively manage and refine the project As the program proceeds and progress is measured, opportunities to adapt the process to enhance its effectiveness or ease of implementation should be highlighted.
-The implementation plan may be adjusted accordingly.
+Adaptively As the program proceeds and progress is measured, opportunities to adapt the process to manage and enhance its effectiveness or ease of implementation should be highlighted.
+The refine the project implementation plan may be adjusted accordingly.